stefan-it/turkish-bert/README.md

 The model was pretrained with the awesome [T5X](https://github.com/google-research/t5x) library for 2M steps with a batch size of 128 and an input and output sequence length of 512 for 16.56 days on a v3-32 TPU Pod.

-The Turkish part of the amazing [FineWeb2](https://huggingface.co/datasets/HuggingFaceFW/fineweb-2), filtered for a minimum language score of 0.99 resulting in a 262GB pretraining corpus.
+The Turkish part of the amazing [FineWeb2](https://huggingface.co/datasets/HuggingFaceFW/fineweb-2) is used as pretraining corpus.
+Basic filtering with a minimum language score of 0.99 is performed resulting in a 262GB corpus.

 # Evaluation